software-engr-full-stack/masked-singer/README.md

 3. docker-compose up -d

-4. `make topic` to create a "votes" Kafka topic
+4. `make competition competition=COMPETITION-NAME` to create a Kafka topic named "COMPETITION-NAME"

-5. `make vote singer=NAME-OF-SINGER` to vote for specified singer
+5. `make vote competition=COMPETITION-NAME singer=SINGER` to vote for specified singer competing in specified competition

-6. `make get-votes` to consume the votes (TODO: count the votes)
+6. `make get-votes competition=COMPETITION-NAME` to consume the votes for the specified competition (TODO: count the votes)

-7. `make delete-topic` to delete the "votes" Kafka topic
+7. `make delete-competition competition=COMPETITION-NAME` to delete the Kafka topic named "COMPETITION-NAME"